-In this post, I’ll walk you through the process step by step, including how to handle almond paste, why frothing your egg whites matters, and how to prep ahead without sacrificing texture.
+In this post, I’ll walk you through the process step-by-step, including how to handle almond paste, why frothing your egg whites matter, and how to prep ahead without sacrificing texture.

 What Are Pignoli Cookies?